What are the most spectacular roads in Iceland?

 Diamond Circle Road is a very scenic drive running through the most incredible spots in the northeastern part of Iceland.
 It is an epic and unforgettable adventure.

-Road 550 (Kaldadalsvegur) is a very scenic drive located in the Western region of Iceland.
-Four-wheel-drive vehicle is not legally required, but highly recommended.
+Road 550 (Kaldadalsvegur) is a very scenic drive located in the Western region of Iceland, leading through some rough landscapes.
+A four-wheel-drive vehicle is not legally required, but highly recommended.
+There are no river crossings.

-F910 (Austurleið) is the name of a challenging mountain road located in the Northeastern Region of Iceland.
+F910 (Austurleið) is a challenging mountain road located in the Northeastern Region of Iceland.
 It’s one of the famous F Roads of the country.

 Situated on the most western part of the Snæfellsnes peninsula, in western Iceland, 570 Road (Jökulshálsvegur) is one of the most scenic drives of the country.
 The drive can be very tricky: it is only passable by 4x4 vehicles.